James Merrill: The Ingram Merrill Foundation

-A prodigious correspondent and the keeper of many confidences, Merrill's "chief pleasure was friendship".
+A correspondent and the keeper of many confidences, Merrill's "chief pleasure was friendship".
 Answering to "Jim" in his youth and to "James" in published adulthood (and to "JM" in letters from readers), he was called "Jimmy", a childhood nickname, by friends and family until the end of his life.
-Despite great personal wealth derived from an unbreakable trust made early in his childhood, Merrill lived modestly.
 (Before his father's death, Merrill and his two siblings renounced any further inheritance from their father's estate in exchange for $100 "as full quittance"; as a result, most of Charles Merrill's estate was donated to charity, including "The Orchard.")

 A philanthropist in his own right, Merrill created the Ingram Merrill Foundation in the 1950s, the name of which united his divorced parents.
 The private foundation operated throughout the poet's lifetime and subsidized literature, the arts, and public television, with grants directed particularly to writers and artists showing early promise.
 Merrill met filmmaker Maya Deren in 1945 and the poet Elizabeth Bishop a few years later, giving critical financial assistance to both and providing funds to hundreds of other writers, often anonymously.

 Merrill served as a Chancellor of the Academy of American Poets from 1979 until his death.
 While wintering in Arizona, he died on February 6, 1995, from a heart attack related to HIV/AIDS.
 His ashes and the remains of David Jackson are buried side by side at Evergreen Cemetery, Stonington.
 Jackson's former wife and Merrill's friend, Doris Sewell Jackson is buried behind them.

 In tribute to Merrill, The New Yorker republished his 1962 poem, "The Mad Scene", in its March 19, 1995 edition.